 Cool them on the counter to room temperature, then place them in the fridge until serving.

-Tips and recipe variations for your sugar free custard
+Tips and recipe variations

 I used cartons of coconut cream (from Sainsbury's).
 But you can also get yourself two cans of coconut milk and refrigerate them so the liquid and the firm parts separate.
 The firm part is the cream - only use that part and keep the leftover to add to smoothies or perhaps a curry.
 The coconut milk cans I buy typically contains 400ml/14oz, so 2 cans should yield enough coconut cream (but be sure to measure or weigh).